 Head to the Museum of the Canals to adventure into Amsterdam’s past and present, by exploring the history of the city’s canals.
 You’ll start your journey of discovery by traveling 400 years into the past.
 The museum’s multimedia exhibition illustrates the evolution of Amsterdam through the lens of its canals, which have been and continue to be central to the movement of the city and its inhabitants.

 Of course, Amsterdam’s other world renowned museums are also well worth a visit as well.
 The beautiful Rijksmuseum is the country’s national museum and houses treasures such as Rembrandt van Rijn’s Night Watch and Johannes Vermeer’s Milkmaid.
 The Van Gogh Museum has the world’s largest collection of paintings, drawings and letters by Vincent van Gogh.
 And there are many more amazing museums in the city.

 Catch a fright

-At the end of October the city gets ready the face its ghosts.
+At the end of October, after the Amsterdam Dance Event has let people dance their hearts out, the city gets ready the face its ghosts.
 Halloween is gaining popularity in the entire country but the Dutch capital has been celebrating the creepy, kooky, mysterious and spooky event for some time now.
 You’ll find corners along the canals in the city decorated with pumpkins throughout the city as well as parties, ghost tours and fun for every age and fright level.